 Peripartum cardiomyopathy is rare and can be tough to spot

 One morning Amanda’s breathing became so labored that she asked a relative to take her to Norton Audubon Hospital from the couple’s home in Pleasure Ridge Park.
-After a battery of tests and efforts to get her breathing under control, she was admitted to intensive care with peripartum cardiomyopathy, a rare form of heart failure that can start soon after pregnancy.
+After a battery of tests and efforts to get her breathing under control, she was admitted to intensive care with peripartum cardiomyopathy, a rare form of heart failure that can start near the end of pregnancy or soon after.

-Like any muscle, the heart gets bigger when it is overworked, and Amanda’s enlarged heart was only pumping at 10 to 15 percent of its normal capacity.
+Like any muscle, the heart gets bigger when it is overworked, and Amanda’s enlarged heart was only pumping at 10% to 15% of its normal capacity.
 Left untreated, it could have been fatal.

-“Sometimes doctors can be thrown off the trail by symptoms of shortness of breath, fatigue and swelling, which are not uncommon during pregnancy,” said Amanda’s cardiologist, Kelly C. McCants, M.D., medical director of the Norton Heart & Vascular Institute Advanced Heart Failure Program.
+“Sometimes doctors can be thrown off the trail by symptoms of shortness of breath, fatigue and swelling, which are not uncommon during pregnancy,” said Amanda’s cardiologist, Kelly C. McCants, M.D., executive medical director of the Norton Heart & Vascular Institute Advanced Heart Failure & Recovery Program and executive director of the Institute for Health Equity, a Part of Norton Healthcare.

 When Dr. McCants first met Amanda, she was scared and anxious to get back to her family at home.